craigmbooth/nix-visualize/README.md

 2. A package should try not to be too close to another package on the same level, so as not to have nodes overlap.

 <img src="images/horizontal.png" align="middle">

+## Credits

+This software was written at 37,000 feet.
+Thank you to American Airlines for putting me on a janky old plane for a 9 hour flight with no television.